-- Turn on the headlights, front parking, tail, license plate and instrument panel lights automatically when it is dark. - Turn off all the lights when it is light. - Keep all the lights on for up to 180 seconds after you turn the key to OFF and all doors are closed.
+- Turn on the headlights, front parking, tail, license plate and instrument panel lights automatically when it is dark. - Turn off all the lights when it is light. - Keep all the lights on for 45 seconds after you turn the key to OFF and all doors are closed.